cstoeckert/iterativeWGCNA/README.md

 iterativeWGCNA can be run without installing the package as long as the requisite Python dependencies (rpy2) and R are already present on the system.
 Installing the package will install any missing *Python* dependencies.

+> iterativeWGCNA is reposited in the Python Package Index (PyPI) and can be installed via `pip` or `easy_install`.

-To install the iterativeWGCNA package run the following command:
+To install the iterativeWGCNA package from an archived release or from git, use the `python setup.py` script as folows:

 ```bash
 git clone https://github.com/cstoeckert/iterativeWGCNA.git